SalK91/mlpractise/ML_DS/Readme.md

 F1-score = 0.695
 Confusion Matrix: [[1843 53] [ 63 132]]

-## 2: Unsuperivsed model
+# 2: Unsuperivsed model
 User-bahavior clusters based on the purchasing behavior data for the complete dataset.

+For the clustering task we will start from these features and will be using a combinataion of PCA and K-Means.
+PCA will reduce dimenstion of data and k-means will be executed on the reduced data.

 # 3: Semi-supervised Learning
-Improve performance with un-labeled data in training?
+Can we Improve performance with un-labeled data in training?

+For semi-supervised learning Label-spreading was chosed as the choice of algorithm of choice.